The Biomechanics of Multiple Limb Lameness: Separating Secondary from Compensatory

 The limiting factor is the tablet computer.
 Our current recommended rugged models are rated for use between -10C and 55C.

 Yes.
-Both the tablet and sensors have a water resistant design.
+The rugged tablet and sensors have a water-resistant design.
 However, neither are “water proof” – meaning they should not be submerged in water – but they are designed and intended for use in rainy, muddy conditions.